 In addition to the use of different sized noteheads, which are indicative of either dynamics or durations of a sound, or both, the majority of sounds have dynamics assigned to them and the Solo for Tuba, in common with the flute, bassoon/saxophone and other brass parts, is overwhelmingly biased towards crescendos and combinations of dynamics, these latter being a ‘combination of two or more’ crescendos and diminuendos.
 The instructions for the tuba part, like those for the trumpet, add ‘The cresc. or the combination sign may be interpreted as a tone without attack (especially when soft in amplitude).’
 The player is free to choose the ‘intensity and duration’ of these, and the overriding character, then, is one of change and improvisation with respect to dynamics throughout the Solo.

 The tuba part is one of the least specific parts in terms of articulation, with no instructions for how the notes should be attacked.
 However, like all of the woodwind and brass parts, flutter tongue is required, and Cage is particularly specific in his approach to the technique in this particular case.
-Here, Poore demonstrates the different effects of flutter tongue in the tuba’s different registers.
-(Link to video: 01:32).
+In interview, Poore demonstrates the different effects of flutter tongue in the tuba’s different registers.
 Although not mentioned in the instructions, Cage also includes directions for flutter tongue without the mouthpiece in the part (e.g., p.
 120, line 1), which creates a breathy, pitch-less flutter tongue sound, and on one occasion for flutter tongue with singing (p.
 119, line 5).
-Because the direction was used with a C♯3, Poore pitched his singing at C♯ too (Link to video: 08:27).
+Because the direction was used with a C♯3, Poore pitched his singing at C♯ too.
 These flutter tongue indications are unique to the tuba part.

 Double and triple tonguing are used in all of the woodwind and brass parts apart from the Solo for Clarinet.
 Each part includes an additional specification, with the wording usually varying slightly from part to part.
 The Solo for Tuba and the Solo for Trumpet state: ‘These appear alone or with a curve meaning a sustained tone before or after the tonguing as indicated.
 Indications of speed or change of speed accompany the tonguing signs and trills’.